MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 ### Connectors

 Connectors provide additional features beyond actions above.
-For example, you can activate a custom trigger where additional journeys or [Power Automate flows](/power-automate) connected to a custom event will be triggered when a customer does a specific action.
+For example, you can activate a custom trigger where additional journeys or [Power Automate flows](/power-automate) connected to a custom event are triggered when a customer does a specific action.

 **Activate a custom trigger**

 Triggering a custom event allows you to use activate a custom event at any point in the customer journey.
-Additional journeys or [Power Automate flows](/power-automate) connected to the custom event will be triggered immediately when a customer reaches the tile.
+Additional journeys or [Power Automate flows](/power-automate) connected to the custom event are triggered immediately when a customer reaches the tile.
 This includes custom triggers used in exit criteria, goals, and if/then branches for journeys.

 When using a custom trigger, you can choose which data to send as part of the trigger.
-You can choose customer profile data (for instance, attributes of the target audience such as contacts, leads, etc.) and data from other triggers used in the journey (for instance, attributes of the trigger that starts the journey).
+You can choose customer profile data (for instance, attributes of the target audience such as contacts, leads, etc.) or data from other triggers used in the journey (for instance, attributes of the trigger that starts the journey).

 For example, a loan application journey could have various steps that require a human agent’s approval.
 By creating a separate customer journey or Power Automate Flow for loan exception approval, you can trigger it from various points in the loan application journeys where exceptions can occur.
 The data you send with the trigger can be used to populate dynamic content or as inputs to other Flow actions.